 - Utilize mathematical calculations in the treatment and care of patients.

-- Exhibit professionalism, personal conduct, and autonomy consistent with the standards of the veterinary profession.
+- Model professionalism, personal conduct, and autonomy consistent with the standards of the veterinary profession.

 * Indicates courses which are part of the accredited veterinary technology core, for which a grade of C or better is required.
 A student will be allowed to repeat a total of two veterinary technology core courses.
 Failure to achieve a C or better in any two veterinary technology core courses after two attempts will result in dismissal from the Veterinary Science program.